People told Prisscila Baxter that she’d never get a reply from National Geographic magazine.

 National Geographic Traveler Latin America is published 8 times per year and is part of Disney Publishing Worldwide.
 Baxter’s pictures have been featured in several issues, enabling her to use the publication as part of her personal brand.

 “It is no secret that being a NAT GEO collaborator has given my business a boost but I can’t just hide behind the brand.
 I also have to deliver and inspire others,” she says.

 From geysers and glaciers to hutongs and hippos

 Three years ago, a new job took Baxter and her husband to Beijing.
-The vibrant multi-million Chinese capital opened new doors for Baxter who has mostly focused on family-, fashion-, and food photography but also organised workshops on the city’s hutongs (narrow streets) and it’s famous 798 Art district which lends itself perfectly for photography.
+The vibrant multi-million Chinese capital opened new doors for Baxter who has mostly focused on family-, fashion and food photography but also organized workshops on the city’s hutongs (narrow streets) and it’s famous 798 Art district which lends itself perfectly for photography.